 Stein Eriksen was born in Oslo, Norway.
 His skiing career began in his youth when his parents manufactured and sold Eriksen brand skis in Norway.
 This early start contributed to his love of the sport and affinity for racing.

 Stein soon became the best slalom skier in Norway, winning the Norwegian Championships in 1949.
-He won a bronze medal in slalom at the 1950 World Championships held in Aspen, Colorado.
-At the 1952 Winter Olympics, held in Oslo, Stein won a gold medal in giant slalom and a silver medal in slalom.
-He followed that with three gold medals at the 1954 FIS Championships in Ǻre Sweden.
+He won a bronze medal in slalom at the 1950 World Championships held in Aspen, Colorado, and at the 1952 Winter Olympic Games in Oslo, Stein won a gold medal in giant slalom and a silver medal in slalom.
+He followed that with three gold medals at the 1954 FIS World Championships in Åre, Sweden.

-Other accomplishments include being credited with devising “aerials,” a freestyle skiing event that helped revolutionize the world of skiing.
-He is known as the “Father of Freestyle Skiing.”
-After the 1952 Olympics, Stein worked as a guest instructor at Sun Valley, where he astounded skiers and instructors with his unique reverse-shoulder skiing technique and his trademark full-layout forward somersault.
+Other accomplishments include being credited with devising aerials, a freestyle skiing event that helped revolutionize the world of skiing.
+He is known as the Father of Freestyle Skiing.
+After the 1952 Winter Olympic Games in Oslo, Stein worked as a guest instructor at Sun Valley, where he astounded skiers and instructors with his unique reverse-shoulder skiing technique and his trademark full-layout forward somersault.

 In 1972, Stein joined the new owners of Park City Ski Area to help develop and expand their resort.
 At Park City, Stein served as Director of Skiing and operated the ski school for two seasons.
-In 1978, Stein helped build and develop a brand-new ski area in Park City: Deer Valley.
+In 1978, Stein helped build and develop a brand new ski area in Park City - Deer Valley.
 Deer Valley opened in 1981, and Stein promptly became Director of Skiing.
 He served in that role until his death in 2015.